-Talking Business is an active provider of the National Broadband Network (nbn™) and our isACCESS NBN offerings cover both residential and corporate requirements to access this high performance service.
+Talking Business is an active provider of the National Broadband Network (nbn™) and our isACCESS NBN offerings give corporate users the best chance of getting a good service from the NBN.

 nbn™ is currently delivered using a mix of Fibre To The Premises (FTTP),

 Fibre To The Node (FTTN), Fibre To The Basement (FTTB), Sky Muster Satellite™ and Hybrid Fibre Coaxial (HFC).